leelavg/blog/content/posts/k3d-intro/index.md

 **Use case:**
 - This greatly improves feedback loop while developing/unit testing applications using test pods.
 - You can go a step ahead and replace all image definitions in yaml manifests to point to your local registry and never use save and import of images.
-(It's quite extreme though :sweat_smile:)
+(It's quite extreme though {{e(i=":sweat_smile:")}})

 **Caveat:**
 - I had to edit `dockerd` service file and reload systemctl to allow insecure-registries as adding to usual `daemon.json` file didn't work for me.